Should Dogs Have Blankets?

 Do Dogs Need Blankets?

 Dog blankets are mainly used to keep furbabies snuggly, warm, and cozy.
 But do dogs feel cold?
-According to Pedigree Foundation, dogs get cold just like we do, no matter how dense or thick their coats are, that help insulate their bodies.
+According to Pets Radar, dogs get cold just like we do, no matter how dense or thick their coats are, that help insulate their bodies.

 To know if your dog is feeling cold, look for the following common signs: